AlexandreGazagnes/Unilasalle-Public-Resources/4a-data-analysis/05-exam/README.md

 5. Go threw the notebook, fill empty lines of code and comment lines.

 6. Save, and download, if needed the last and good version of your notebook, and send the ```*.ipynb``` version of the document to you teacher ```Paul.LANTHIER@unilasalle.fr```

+## Troubleshooting

+For any question, please feel free to open an issue on the  [issue page](https://github.com/AlexandreGazagnes/Unilasalle-Public-Ressources/issues)